dylanawhite92/JSDrumKit/README.md

 <details>A predictive text feature that matches a city or state that you type in and provides population information.

 ![AJAX Type Ahead](./Screenshots/TypeAhead.png)</details>

+## Day 7.
+Array Cardio Day 2

+<details>This day returns single line console outputs that are easily verifiable so it's not really helpful to put tiny screenshots here.
+However, this day covered more array methods, such as: Some, Every, Find, and Find Index.